Selyshche, Dnistrovskyi Raion, Chernivtsi Oblast

 Selyshche (Селище) is a village in western Ukraine, in Dnistrovskyi Raion of Chernivtsi Oblast.
 It belongs to Sokyriany urban hromada, one of the hromadas of Ukraine.

-The population is 1560 persons (based on 2001 census).
+According to the 2001 Ukrainian census, 1,375 people live in the village.

+History

+According to the data of 1859, 1898 people (946 males and 952 females) lived in the proprietary village Khotyn district Bessarabian province 1898 people (946 males and 952 females), there were 343 households, and there was an Orthodox Church.

+As of 1886, the village had 2271 people, 381 households, an Orthodox church and a school.

+Since August 24, 1991, the village has been part of independent Ukraine.

 Until 18 July 2020, Selyshche belonged to Sokyriany Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Chernivtsi Oblast to three.
 The area of Sokyriany Raion was merged into Dnistrovskyi Raion.